-The following table sets forth certain information, as of July 1, 2005, concerning the director nominees.
+The following table sets forth certain information, as of July 1, 2005, concerning the nominees for director.

-Name Age Current Positions with Iteris and Its Subsidiaries Director Since Nominees for Election: Kevin C. Daly, Ph.D.(2)(3) 60 Director of Iteris 1993 Gary Hernandez(3) 45 Director of Iteris 2004 Jack Johnson 58 President, Chief Executive Officer and Director of Iteris; Director of Meyer, Mohaddes Associates, Inc. 2004 Dr. Hartmut Marwitz 63 Director of Iteris 2004 Gregory A. Miner 50 Chairman of the Board of Iteris 1998 John W. Seazholtz(1)(2)(3) 68 Director of Iteris 1998 Joel Slutzky 66 Director of Iteris; Director of Meyer, Mohaddes Associates, Inc. 1969 Thomas L. Thomas(1)(2)(3) 56 Director of Iteris 1999 Paul E. Wright(1) 74 Director of Iteris 1993 Persons to be Appointed as Directors in the E vent of Si ockholder Approval of Proposal Two: Richard Char 46 N/A N/A Abbas Mohaddes 48 Executive Vice President, General Manager and Assistant Secretary of Iteris; President, Chief Executive Officer and Director of Meyer, Mohaddes Associates, Inc. N/A
+Name Age Current Positions with Iteris and Its Subsidiaries Director Since Nominees for Election: Kevin C. Daly, Ph.D.(2)(3) 60 Director of Iteris 1993 Gary Hernandez(3) 45 Director of Iteris 2004 Jack Johnson 58 President, Chief Executive Officer and Director of Iteris; Director of Meyer, Mohaddes Associates, Inc. 2004 Dr. Hartmut Marwitz 63 Director of Iteris 2004 Gregory A. Miner 50 Chairman of the Board and Assistant Secretary of Iteris; Director, Chief Financial Officer and Secretary of Meyer, Mohaddes Associates, Inc. 1998 John W. Seazholtz(1)(2)(3) 68 Director of Iteris 1998 Joel Slutzky 66 Director of Iteris; Director of Meyer, Mohaddes Associates, Inc. 1969 Thomas L. Thomas(1)(2)(3) 56 Director of Iteris 1999 Paul E. Wright(1)(3) 74 Director of Iteris 1993 Persons to be Appointed as Directors in the E Event of S tockholder Approval of Proposal Two: Richard Char 46 N/A N/A Abbas Mohaddes 48 Executive Vice President and Assistant Secretary of Iteris; Director of Meyer, Mohaddes Associates, Inc. N/A